Sunrise (studio): Split from Shoeisha and Tohokushinsha, Nippon Sunrise era

 Nippon Sunrise logo, used from 1977 to 1987.

-By November 1976, Shoeisha and Tohokushinsha decided to exit the animation production business by selling Sunrise Studio to its members through a management buyout, reorganizing themselves as an independent studio known as Nippon Sunrise Inc. and started outsourcing animation production for several animated series produced by Toei and Tsuburaya Productions.
+By November 1976, Shoeisha and Tohokushinsha decided to exit the animation production business by selling Sunrise Studio to its members through a management buyout, reorganizing themselves as an independent studio known as and started outsourcing animation production for several animated series produced by Toei and Tsuburaya Productions.
 According to one of Sunrise's members Masao Iizuka, all of its profits of Sunrise's productions like Reideen the Brave went to Sunrise's former parent Tohokushinsha.

 In 1981, Nippon Sunrise's first president Yoshinori Kishimoto suddenly died due to poor health.
 Following Kishimoto's death, Masanori Ito became Nippon Sunrise's second president.

 In 1985, Nippon Sunrise announced its entry into the Original video animation (OVA) operations.
 Although they were called OVAs, there were few completely original projects produced by the studio as they instead followed a basic policy of producing sequels to popular productions such as "Armored Trooper VOTOMS" or projects that were extensions like the OVA spin-off Armor "Hunter Mellowlink".

 Sunrise era

 Logo used from 1987 to 1996.

 In June 1987, the company changed its name by dropping the Nippon name from its branded and was renamed to simply "Sunrise" with the rebranded anime production studio appointing Eiji Yamaura as their new president.
 Following Nippon Sunrise's rebranding to Sunrise and the appointment of Yamaura as its new president, Sunrise started to shift away from its original focus on original projects and began to produce more animated programmes based on manga starting with the adaptations of Mister Ajikko and City Hunter.

-During that time, mechanical designer Junya Ishigaki visited the studio and thought that the anime studio was a large company that had a building in front of Kami-Igusa Station only to find that it was a small building when it actually visited.